-The contributions are recognised as an expense in profit or loss when they fall due.
+The contributions are recognised as an expense in the statement of comprehensive income when they fall due.
 Amounts not paid are shown in accruals as a liability in the balance sheet.
 The assets of the plan are held separately from the company in independently administered funds.

-2.16 Current and deferred taxation
+2.17 Current and deferred taxation

 The tax expense for the year comprises current and deferred tax.
-Tax is recognised in profit or loss except that a charge attributable to an item of income and expense recognised as other comprehensive income or to an item recognised directly in equity is also recognised in other comprehensive income or directly in equity respectively.
+Tax is recognised in the statement of comprehensive income except that a charge attributable to an item of income and expense recognised as other comprehensive income or to an item recognised directly in equity is also recognised in other comprehensive income or directly in equity respectively.